suvayu/suvayu/blog/2025-02-15-duckdb-julia-windows.md

 My first hurdle was to find a way to get both versions of the library and compare.
-I decided to install different versions of the native library in different directories; after loading the library, the `libduckdb` variable would point to the correct path.
+I decided to install different versions of the native library `DuckDB_jll` in different directories; after loading the library, the `libduckdb` variable would point to the correct path.
 We can then use other tools to inspect the [dynamic-link libraries](https://en.wikipedia.org/wiki/Dynamic-link_library) (DLLs) and check if the symbols actually exist.
 If we can compare the working version of the native library with a version that does not